 While its high-performance level is impressive and fascinating, it is essential to note that it comes at a cost.

-A single-serve coffee machine/maker wattage could be as high as 1,500 watts.
+A single-serve coffee maker’s wattage could be as high as 1,500 watts.
 Most designs on the market are available at about 1,200 watts.

 03. Espresso Coffee Machine/Maker